 If the SMB_DIRECT_RESPONSE_REQUESTED flag is set in the received Flags field, then Connection.KeepaliveRequested MUST be set to "PENDING".
-If the Connection.SendQueue is empty, then the receiver MUST promptly send a Data Transfer message passing an empty buffer on the Connection, as specified in section 3.1.5.1.
+The receiver MUST set Connection.SendImmediate to TRUE and promptly send a Data Transfer message on the Connection, as specified in section 3.1.5.1.